v-loves-avocados/black-friday/README.md

 ## Collaborative Filtering

 Collaborative filtering is a popular method to build recommendation systems.
-It predicts the feedback for new items based on large-scale existing user-item feedback.
+It is based on the idea that customers who have similar preferences or tastes in items will respond to them the same way.
 The gif from https://en.wikipedia.org/wiki/Collaborative_filtering explains the idea.

 ![]("images/Collaborative_filtering.gif" width=400)